P-class cruiser: Design

 Initially, twelve ships were ordered based on the P-class design.
 The ships were ordered under the provisional names P1 through P12; the contracts were awarded to a number of German shipyards, including Deutsche Werke in Kiel, Blohm & Voss in Hamburg, and the Kriegsmarinewerft in Wilhelmshaven.
 However, Plan Z was reduced in size, and the number of armored ships was pared down to only eight vessels.
 This caused several of the contracts to be shifted around amongst the various shipbuilding companies.
-The first keel was set to be laid on 1 Feb 1940.
+The first keel was set to be laid on 1 February 1940.
 The revised version of Plan Z, approved on 27 July 1939, removed the P-class ships from the construction queue.
-Instead, the decision was made to build the O-class battlecruisers only.
-And the outbreak of World War II in September meant that not even those vessels would be built.
+Instead, the decision was made to build the O-class battlecruisers only, with the outbreak of World War II in September meaning that not even those vessels would be built.

 General characteristics and machinery

 The P-class ships were to have been 223 m long at the waterline, and 230 m overall.
 The ships would have had a beam of 26 m and a designed draft of 7.20 m; the maximum draft was to be 8 m.
 The design featured a very long forecastle deck that extended for most of the length of the hull, terminating just forward of the aft main battery turret.
 They were to have incorporated longitudinal frame stringer steel construction, and would have been primarily welded to save weight.
 The ships would have had thirteen watertight compartments and a transom stern.
 The forward superstructure consisted of a large, armored conning tower with a heavy tower mast; a smaller secondary conning tower with a pole mast was located further aft.
 The ships were to have been equipped with two catapults on the quarterdeck, arranged side-by-side, perpendicular to the centerline.
 Each catapult carried an Arado 196 seaplane.

 The ships were designed to be equipped with twelve MAN 9-cylinder V-configuration double acting two-stroke diesel engines, which were arranged in four sets of three, each of which drove one of four shafts.
 The shafts each turned a screw that was 4.3 m in diameter.
 Smoke from the diesels would have been vented through a pair of large funnels amidships.
 The propulsion system was rated to produce a top speed of 33 kn from 165000 PS.
 The ships were designed to carry 3600 t of fuel oil, but were capable of storing up to 5000 t.
 At a cruising speed of 13 kn, this enabled a maximum range of 25000 nmi; at 19 kn, the range was reduced to 15000 nmi.